TheKrystalShip/KGSM/README.md

 # KGSM - Krystal Game Server Manager

-A simple, efficient and portable command-line tool for installing, updating, and managing game servers on Linux systems.
+Welcome!
+This is your go-to tool for setting up and managing game servers on Linux.
+If you're looking for a simple solution for setting up a few game servers, this is it.
+It takes care of the heavy lifting so you can focus on what really matters—playing games with your friends.

-KGSM streamlines the setup of game servers by providing all the necessary scripts for managing their lifecycle without the need for ongoing involvment post-creation.
+KGSM makes it easy to install, update, and manage your game servers with minimal hassle.
+It's designed to be simple, efficient, and portable, perfect for someone who wants a quick and easy solution without having to spend hours reading documentation or watching tutorials.

-## Compatibility
+## Will it work for me?

-KGSM is designed to work with `bash`, and optionally `systemd` and `ufw`.
+As much as I'd like for KGSM to work on every system, unfortunately I don't have that much free time to test everywhere and fix all the potential differences between distributions.

-Tested and developed on:
+I've developed and tested on the following:

-- Manjaro 24.0.2 Wynsdey
+- Manjaro 25.0.2 Wydnesdey
 - Kernel v6.5.13-7-MANJARO
 - Bash 5.2.26
-- systemd 256
+- Systemd 256
-- ufw 0.36.2
+- Ufw 0.36.2

-While it aims for broad compatibility with minimal dependencies, functionality on other distributions is not guaranteed.
+In _theory_ it should work on most GNU/Linux systems as long as the dependencies are met.

-## Requirements
+## What You'll Need

-The following packages are required in order to use KGSM:
+Before diving in, make sure your system has the following packages:

 ```sh
 grep jq wget unzip tar sed coreutils findutils steamcmd